 Thirteen (roller coaster)

 Thirteen (officially stylised as TH13TEEN) is a steel roller coaster at Alton Towers in England.
-The ride was constructed by Intamin and opened on 20 March 2010.
-It is the world's first vertical freefall drop roller coaster, on which the track and train freefall approximately five metres in darkness.
-The ride replaced and is built on the former site of the Corkscrew, which resided at Alton Towers for 28 years between 1980 and 2008.
+Manufactured by Intamin, the ride opened to the public on 20 March 2010 as the world's first roller coaster to feature a vertical freefall drop, where the track and train fall approximately 5 metres (16 ft) in darkness.
+The ride replaced Corkscrew, which operated at Alton Towers from 1980 to 2008.

 Alton Towers first revealed their plans for the ride in October 2008 when it was announced that Corkscrew would be removed.
 Planning permission was initially delayed due to concerns about an Iron Age hill fort in its vicinity.
 However, in March 2009, Staffordshire Moorlands District Council accepted planning permission for the ride (with conditions) and groundwork construction commenced about three months later.
 During the planning stages and construction, the ride was codenamed Secret Weapon 6.